MageFlight/merlin-game-engine/collisionTests.md

 ### Solution

 To get colliderA to know that ColliderB will collide with it, add another check to the broad phase check.
 Calculate the broadboxes for all of the kinematicBodies.
 If colliderB's broad box intersects with colliderA's broad box, then add Collider B to the list of possible sprites.

+Instead of skipping a collision if it happened at all during the frame, skip it if it happened as the last collision.